VVM-hub/lcli.github.io/content/authors/admin/_index.md

 ## About Me

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 I completed my undergraduate studies at the School of Gifted Young of Science and Technology of China, earning my Bachelor's degree in 2022.
-Currently, I am in my third year of the Ph.D. program in Information and Computational Science, under the guidance of Prof. .
+Currently, I am in my third year of the Ph.D. program in Information and Computational Science, under the guidance of Prof. <a href="http://staff.ustc.edu.cn/~juyong/">Juyong Zhang</a>.
 My research interests focus on 3D scene reconstruction and generation, specifically including volume rendering, geometric representation, and dynamic generation.
 I have published papers in top academic conferences such as CVPR.